Agentless Monitoring of AWS VPC Traffic with AppResponse Cloud

 SHARE ON:

 We are in a time where companies already accept the importance of cloud-driven transformation, but gaining insights across cloud services, applications and infrastructure is still a challenge.
 There are cloud visibility solutions that are based on agents, which duplicate packets and send network traffic to the monitoring application.
 These agents are sometimes hard to deploy and manage and often degrade performance.
-But with Riverbed AppResponse Cloud and the AWS VPC Traffic Mirroring feature, users can now gain insight and access to network traffic in a cloud-native way without using these packet-forwarding agents.
+But with Riverbed AppResponse and the AWS VPC Traffic Mirroring feature, users can now gain insight and access to network traffic in a cloud-native way without using these packet-forwarding agents.

 In this article, I am going to cover how you can configure AWS VPC mirror sessions with AppResponse Cloud.